Can tiny forests breathe fresh air into our cities? | DW | 25.05.2021

 IVN has also planted a "control forest" next to the tiny forest in Zaandam that follows a more natural growth method: it consists of hedges and berry plants to attract birds who then disperse seeds.
 They hope after a few years it will help them ascertain the impact tiny forests have on air and soil quality, biodiversity and capacity to prevent urban heat island effects.

-Researchers from Wageningen University in the Netherlands are also gathering data on the Zaandam control forest and an additional 10 tiny forests in the country, all between 200 and 250 square meters in size.
+Researchers from Wageningen University in the Netherlands are also gathering data on the Zaandam control forest and another ten tiny forests in the country, all between 200 and 250 square meters in size.

 "Overall, the results are promising," said Fabrice Ottburg, environmental researcher at Wageningen University.
 "We recorded 934 different plant and animal species, over 6 million liters (1.6 million gallons) of rainwater was collected in the research period, and we recorded a lower temperature within the forests compared to the paved city."